04/04/2018 0 Comments

 If you think your dog has hip dysplasia

-If your pooch limps, has troubles climbing stairs, exhibits difficulty with jumping or has reduced levels of activity, or if you hear a clicking sound coming from his hip joint, be sure to visit a reputable animal hospital like Brimley-Lawrence Animal Clinic or Bellamy-Lawrence Animal Hospital to consult with a vet.
-We have two walk-in clinics in Toronto that are open seven days a week to best serve you and your canine companion.
+If your pooch limps, has troubles climbing stairs, exhibits difficulty with jumping or has reduced levels of activity, or if you hear a clicking sound coming from his hip joint, be sure to visit a reputable animal hospital like Bellamy-Lawrence Animal Hospital to consult with a vet.
+Our walk-in clinic in Toronto is open seven days a week to best serve you and your canine companion.